 Table of Contents

-The general practitioner (or family doctor) is the first contact for any medical issue or health concern his patients might have.
-Whether it is teenagers, parents, adults, or seniors; whether it is a simple cold, a cut wound, or even chronic diseases – the wide range of people with different concerns is what makes this job so special and challenging.
+The general practitioner (or family doctor) is the first point of contact for any medical issue or health concern a patient might have.
+Whether the patient is a teenager, parent, adult, or senior citizen; whether the issue is a simple cold, a wound, or an acute or chronic disease, the wide range of people and concerns makes the job special and challenging.

-The particularities of a long-term healthcare relationship between physician and patient are especially important for the general practitioner.
-While medical specialists can also have long-term relationships with their patients, the contact mainly focuses on a certain problem area.
+A long-term healthcare relationship between physician and patient is especially important for the general practitioner.
+Although medical specialists also can have long-term relationships with their patients, their contact focuses mainly on certain problems.
+Being a general practitioner involves collecting data related to health problems, diagnosing, creating plans for treatment and cure, and providing support.
 For many people, the general practitioner is the go-to doctor for any type of health problem, and family members often consult the same practice.

 This makes for a comprehensive patient-physician relationship, which encompasses both medical and biopsychosocial aspects.
 Biopsychosocial refers to the interaction between body and mind within a social context.
-The social context becomes apparent through the patient’s descriptions about his life as well as through indirect anamnesis by information and impressions of family members.
+The social context becomes apparent through a patient’s descriptions about his or her life, as well as through indirect anamnesis by information and impressions of family members.